Catholic Mass Readings For Today (Readings, Gospel, and Reflection)

 Liturgical Calendar

-Today: Wednesday of the Thirteenth Week in Ordinary Time
+Today: Saturday of the Nineteenth Week in Ordinary Time

 Today's Readings and Gospel